The Last Pharaoh of Egypt: A Fictional Account of Cleopatra's Final Hours as Told by Her Handmaiden

 It is said that on her death, all of Cleopatra's servants were put to death or took their own lives.
 It was the practice of the Egyptians to place servants in burial tombs with their Pharaoh to serve them in death.
 Were all the servants put to death?
 This may have been more Roman propaganda.

 Cleopatra is a fascinating figure in history, but she was once a living being who was trying to make her way in a world that was filled with treachery and uncertainty.
-She must have thought she could have it all as a living incarnation of Isis.
+She must have thought she could have it all as a living incarnation of the goddess, Isis.
 In the end, she could take nothing with her and though she reigned over two thousand years ago, she still captures our imaginations.

 Copyright 2012 Cynthia Turner